dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

         public void Dispose() => IsDisposed = true;
     }
 }

 ```

 ### Different default Reuse instead of Transient

 Sometimes you may want to apply another default reuse instead of Transient.
-Possible reasons maybe: to minimize clutter in registrations,
+Possible reasons may be: to minimize clutter in registrations,
 or to automatically provide reuse preferred to your use-case.

 You can achieve this by setting the Container Rules: